 Here at Sales Cookie, we help customers automate their sales commission program.
 Our recommendation is always to simplify sales commission plans.
-The simpler your incentive program, the easier it will be to communicate it to everyone.
+The simpler your incentive program, the easier it will be to communicate it.
 As a result, the more likely you sales force will be to understand incentives and focus on goals.

 Now, there are some situations where introducing some additional complexity makes sense.
 For example, it could be recoverable draws, because you need to help new reps ramp up.
 Or it could be commission splits, because some deals require teamwork.
 Or it could be clawbacks, because you need to protect the company from returns / cancellations / refunds.

 This blog posts explains how to implement clawbacks correctly.

 Clawbacks (sometimes also called reversals) give reps the benefit of the doubt and allow them to be paid earlier.
 Typically, clawbacks are used when you want to pre-pay commissions because deals have a high probability of closing.
 For example, you could decide to pay commissions immediately when a contract is signed (versus waiting for payment to be received from the customer – this could take months) or when an opportunity closes.